-Section 62.
-Prohibition against Labeling - In all conduct of the proceedings beginning from the initial contact of the child, the competent authorities must refrain from branding or labeling minors as young criminals, juvenile delinquents, prostitutes, snatchers, rugby boys or attaching to them in any manner any other derogatory names.
+Section 14.
+Prohibition Against Labeling.
+In all conduct of the proceedings beginning from the initial contact of the child, the competent authorities must refrain from branding or labeling minors as young criminals, juvenile delinquents, prostitutes, snatchers, rugby boys or attaching to them in any manner any other derogatory names.
 Likewise, no discriminatory remarks and practices shall be allowed particularly with respect to the minor's class or ethnic origins.
 The officer violating this provision shall be administratively liable.

-Section 63.
-Prohibited Acts Against Youth Offenders. - Any and all acts and practices which are prejudicial and detrimental to the psychological, emotional, social, spiritual, moral and physical health and well-being of the minor shall be prohibited.
+Section 15.
+Prohibited Acts Against Youth Offenders.
+Any and all acts and practices which are prejudicial and detrimental to the psychological, emotional, social, spiritual, moral and physical health and well-being of the minor shall be prohibited.

-- h.
+- a.
 Authorities shall refrain from employing threats of whatever kind and nature and/or abusive, coercive and punitive measures in dealing with minors.
-Such practices, whether committed directly or indirectly by person in authority, their representative, or any other persons acting under them or in their behalf -such as cursing, beating, stripping, and detaining minors in cells shall be dealt with administratively and criminally; - i.
-Likewise, degrading, inhuman and cruel forms of punishment such as shaving the heads of minors, pouring irritating, corrosive or harmful substances over their bodies, or forcing minors to walk around the community wearing signs which embarrass, humiliate, and degrade their personhood and dignity and which harm them psychologically, emotionally, spiritually, morally, and physically shall be prohibited; - j.
+Such practices, whether committed directly or indirectly by person in authority, their representative, or any other persons acting under them or in their behalf -such as cursing, beating, stripping, and detaining minors in cells - shall be dealt with administratively and criminally; - b.
+Likewise, degrading, inhuman and cruel forms of punishment such as shaving the heads of minors, pouring irritating, corrosive or harmful substances over their bodies, or forcing minors to walk around the community wearing signs which embarrass, humiliate, and degrade their personhood and dignity and which harm them

+- psychologically, emotionally, spiritually, morally, and physically shall be prohibited; and - c.
 No minors shall likewise be made subject to involuntary servitude in any and all forms under any and all instances by their arresting officers and/or custodians.
 Designating and/or compelling minors to act and serve as errand boys/girls, cleaners, or helpers are also prohibited.

-Any violation shall be penalized with one (1) year imprisonment and a fine of not more than One Thousand Pesos (P1,000.00).
-However, if these violations are likewise penalized in any national law, the penalty imposed in such national shall be followed.
+Any violation shall be penalized with a fine of not more than Two Thousand Five Hundred Pesos (P 2, 500.00) or imprisonment of not more than six (6) months and/or by the discretion of the court.
+However, if these violations are likewise penalized in any national law, the penalty imposed in such national law shall be followed.

-Section 64.
-Diversion Programs, When Proper. - Where the parties and/or the competent authorities decide that the child must undergo a diversion program, such a continuing program for the rehabilitation and reintegration of the child shall be formulated with the cooperation of the complainant and the child.
+Section 16.
+Diversion Programs, When Proper.
+Where the parties and/or the competent authorities decide that the child must undergo a diversion program, such a continuing program for the rehabilitation and reintegration of the child shall be formulated with the cooperation of the complainant and the child.

-Section 65.
-Factors in Determining Diversion Programs. - In determining whether diversion is appropriate and desirable, the following factors shall be taken into consideration:
+Section 17.
+Factors in Determining Diversion Programs.
+In determining whether diversion is appropriate and desirable, the following factors shall be taken into consideration:

 - a.
 The nature and circumstances of the offense charged; - b.
 The frequency and the severity of its occurrence; - c.
 The character and reputation of the child; - d.
 The circumstances of the accused child (e.g. age, maturity, intelligence, etc.); - e.
 The influence of the family and environment on the growth of the child; - f.
 The emotional relief of the victims; - g.
-The weight of the evidence against the child; and, - h.
+The weight of the evidence against the child; and - h.
 The safety of the community.

-Section 66.
-Criteria for Formulating Diversion Programs. - In formulating a diversion program, the individual characteristics and the peculiar circumstances of the child shall be used to formulate an individualized treatment.
+Section 18.
+Criteria for Formulating Diversion Programs.
+In formulating a diversion program, the individual characteristics and the peculiar circumstances of the child shall be used to formulate an individualized treatment.
 The following factors shall be considered in formulating a diversion program for the child:

 - a.
 The child's feelings of remorse for the offense he or she committed; - b.
 The parents' or legal guardians' ability to guide and supervise the child; - c.
-The victim's views about the propriety of the measures to be imposed; - d.
-The availability of community-based programs for rehabilitation and reintegration of the child;
+The victim's views about the propriety of the measures to be imposed; and - d.
+The availability of community-based programs for rehabilitation and re-integration of the child;